 The European Tour broadcasts live coverage of its tournaments to more than 490 million homes in more than 150 countries every week, generating in excess of 2,200 global broadcast hours for each event.
 It also enjoys the support of many of the world’s leading business brands with Rolex, BMW, Dubai Duty Free, Emirates, Hilton and Titleist as Official Partners.

-The present Board is: Neil Coles MBE (Chairman), Angel Gallardo (Vice Chairman), Paul Eales, Chris Hanell, David Jones, Robert Lee, John O'Leary, Mark Roe, David J Russell, Ove Sellberg and Jamie Spence.
+The present Board is: David Williams (Chairman), Martha Brass, Damon Buffini, Paul Eales, Chris Hanell, David Jones, Rob Lee, Paul McGinley, John O'Leary, Mark Roe, Jutta af Rosenborg, D J Russell, Ove Sellberg and Jamie Spence.

 The present Tournament Committee comprises: David Howell (Chairman), Felipe Aguilar, Thomas Bjørn, Rafa Cabrera-Bello, Michael Hoey, Robert Karlsson, Paul Lawrie, Peter Lawrie, Paul McGinley, Edoardo Molinari, James Morrison, Henrik Stenson, Graeme Storm, Anthony Wall and Bernd Wiesberger.